Energy in Japan: Nuclear power

-Following the Fukushima disaster, the general public has opposed the use of nuclear energy.

 Renewables

-Japan currently produces about 10% of its electricity from renewable sources.
 The Fourth Strategic Energy Plan set the renewable share goal to be 24% by 2030.
 In the next 15 years, Japan intends on investing $700 billion into renewable energy.
 One initiative the Japanese government has implemented in order to boost the amount of renewable energy produced and purchased in Japan is the feed-in tariff scheme.
 The scheme encourages companies to invest in renewable energy by providing set prices for various types of renewable energy.
 The initiatives appear to be working, as renewable energy generation capacity now stands at 26.2 GW, compared to 20.9 GW in 2012.

 On 3 July 2018, Japan's government pledged to increase renewable energy sources, including wind and solar, from 15% to 22–24% by 2030.
-Nuclear energy will provide 20% of the country's energy needs as an emissions-free energy source.
+Nuclear power will provide 20% of the country's energy needs as an emissions-free energy source.
 This will help Japan meet climate change commitments.

-In October 2021 Japan's cabinet approved a new target of 36-38% of renewable share in power generation by 2030.
-The nuclear target of 20-22% remained unchanged.
+In October 2021 Japan's cabinet approved a new target of 36–38% of renewable share in power generation by 2030.
+The nuclear target of 20–22% remained unchanged.

+In 2022, renewables are estimated to make up 22.7% of Japan's overall electricity generation, including consumption at the site of generation, which is a slight rise from 22.4% in the previous year.